-There are two steps in stage 1:
+There are three steps in stage 1:

-- 1 In the first instance, applicants are required to lodge their applicant information details through Jobs WA, via the "Apply for job" link at the bottom or top of the advert.
-No documents, resumes or referee nominations are required to be uploaded at this link. - 2 Applicants complete an online questionnaire via a link in Application Instructions section of the advert.
+- 1 Applicants complete the Work History and Referee Details Application Form that is attached to the advert. - 2 Applicants register as an applicant via JobsWA and lodge their applicant information details via the "Apply for job" link at the bottom or top of the advert.
+It is at this stage that they also upload their completed Work History and Referee Details Application Form. - 3 Applicants complete an online questionnaire via a link in Application Instructions section of the advert.